 Just north of Fort Meade lies a little place called Patterson Park.
 We swung the funmobile into the parking lot and found a space.
 The park is poised on an “island” in the midst of a small lake.
 It apparently is a former phosphate pit, repurposed as a park.

-It was the perfect place
+We decided it was the perfect place

 Finding a place to set down